 Among his many collaborators are Hoagy Carmichael, Duke Ellington, Peter De Rose, Leroy Anderson, Glenn Miller, Sammy Fain, Frank Perkins, Will Hudson, Benny Goodman, Edgar Sampson, Raymond Scott.

-Mitchell Parish is also the author of a book of verse, “For Those in Love,” and has performed his songs and lectured at theaters and universities across the country and in Canada, as well as at the “Lyrics and Lyricists” series of the 92nd Street “Y.” He is a member of the Writers Advisory Council of ASCAP, and was one of the first inductees into the Songwriters Hall of Fame.
+Mitchell Parish was also the author of a book of verse, “For Those in Love,” and performed his songs and lectured at theaters and universities across the country and in Canada, as well as at the “Lyrics and Lyricists” series of the 92nd Street “Y.” He was a member of the Writers Advisory Council of ASCAP, and was one of the first inductees into the Songwriters Hall of Fame (1972).